Menu

 As previously stated, the FMLA establishes guidelines regarding parental leave for both women and men following the birth of their child or the adoption of a child.
 Oftentimes, men have seen pushback from their employers related to requesting and receiving paternity leave.

-Contact an Experienced Los Angeles Family and Medical Leave Attorney Today
+Contact an Experienced Los Angeles Family & Medical Leave Attorney Today

 As your tenacious advocates, our team is completely dedicated to helping you obtain justice after a difficult time.
 You put in the time and effort at work and you should be able to take the necessary leave when your family needs you the most.
 By taking swift legal action, you are giving yourself a chance to right the wrongs done to you and help prevent this from happening to another employee.
 You have rights; allow us to work to protect them.
 We proudly serve clients throughout Los Angeles County, Orange County, Riverside County, San Bernardino County, and all of Southern California.